 Each entry in this list has been carefully chosen for its business features, such as remote installation and central management.
 The best business antivirus software will have enterprise-level protection against threats, but that doesn't mean they have to cost a lot of money, either.
 The price per installation can sometimes be cheaper than even our recommended best antivirus packages.

-- Avast Business Antivirus Pro is an excellent business antivirus suite, giving you various tools such as antivirus, Firewall, email protection, anti-spam and the ability to sandbox applications for complete security.
+An excellent business antivirus suite, giving you various tools such as antivirus, Firewall, email protection, anti-spam and the ability to sandbox applications for complete security.
 Avast Business Antivirus Pro (as opposed to the standard Avast Business Antivirus) also includes Sharepoint and Exchange protection, as well as a number of tools for your servers.

-- Symantec Endpoint Protection's first benefit is the company's Insight file reputation technology, an effective way to detect and block even the very latest undiscovered threats.
+Symantec's first benefit is the company's Insight file reputation technology, an effective way to detect and block even the very latest undiscovered threats.
 Other layers of protection include antivirus, behaviour monitoring, intrusion protection, a firewall, and the 'Power Eraser' to remove stubborn threats and repair your system.

-- Kaspersky Endpoint Security Cloud is a small business product, which comes ready to protect Windows PCs, file servers, Android and iOS devices.
+A small business product, which comes ready to protect Windows PCs, file servers, Android and iOS devices.
 The desktop side of the package has all the usual quality Kaspersky modules – antivirus, antispam, a firewall, more – but the mobile security technologies are even more impressive.